Keyboard shortcuts

 • A native field arithmetic extension for proof recursion and aggregation

-• The Keccak-256 hash function
+• The Keccak-256 and SHA2-256 hash functions

 • Int256 arithmetic